Home

 Boilers with bigger and better flow rates are being achieved but performance is still a little lacking.

 Positives: Compact unit requiring no external tanks - good for space saving.
 Perform well with showers.
-Endless amounts of hot water on demand.
+Endless amounts of hot water on demand albeit slowly.

 Negatives: Typically lower flow rates than other systems.
 Baths can take a long time to fill.
 Will not support simultaneous demand from several outlets.
-You cannot install a shower pump.
+You cannot install a shower pump to increase performance if you discover your are less than happy.

 Typical System Requirements: Combination Boiler Only - (No external tanks) - Rads.